borismus/smus.com/posts/2011/crowdsourcing-sound/index.md

-Soundsourcing: The Sound of the Crowd
+Soundsourcing: the sound of the crowd
 =====================================
 categories: [social, music, web]
 posted: 2011-02-20